CAREERS EDUCATION & GUIDANCE - preparing students for their future!

 Careers Exploration - learning about careers and the world of work

 Career Management - learning how to develop career management and employability skills (to include managing changes and transitions)

-The school shares student data with the external careers guidance practitioner so that impartial and individual advice can be offered.
+The school shares student data with the external careers guidance practitioner to ensure impartial and individual advice can be offered and with the Local Authority, with regard to intended destinations tracking.
 With the consent of the student, action/next step plans are available to view by key members of staff and parents/carers.
-In addition, intended destination data is provided to Lincolnshire County Council, as per the DfE requirement, so they can also provide additional support to students, where necessary, once they leave school.
+Parents/carers have an important role to play in supporting their child with career planning and we have some useful documents linked to this page and a dedicated parents/carers page.